CS3099JH2017/cs3099jh/protocols/backend_spec.md

 ```
 The backend **SHOULD** only update properties given in body.

-If a property that does not exist or is read only the server **SHOULD** respond with http response 400 and error "invalid_property" and set `"error_data"` to the property's name.
+If a property does not exist or is read only the server **SHOULD** respond with http response 400 and error "invalid_property" and set `"error_data"` to the property's name.

 If an invalid property value is given the backend **SHOULD** respond with http response 400 and error "invalid_property_value" and set `"error_data"` to the property's name.